A Dream of Community

-KODE Art Museums and Foreningen Trykkeriet looks forward to marking the centenary of the Association of Norwegian Printmakers, with an new exhibition opening on Friday 22 November.
+KODE Art Museums and Foreningen Trykkeriet marks the centenary of the Association of Norwegian Printmakers, with the exhibition «A Dream of Community».

 Printmaking and graphic art has always been a vehicle for protest and political change.
 The exhibition presents graphic works from the museum collections by old masters like Rembrandt and Dürer and Norwegian artists like Per Kleiva and Inger Sitter.
 These are displayed alongside contemporary works from Trykkeriet’s own collection.

 Three artists, Heli Rekula, Thomas Kilpper and Azar Alsharif, have been invited to present new works especially for the occasion.